-53. Disclosures to investors within the SDH Funds as well as the Funds' governing Declaration of Trust provide no indication that they engage in such risky and speculative investment strategies that deviate significantly from peer funds in the target-allocation space.
+54. Disclosures to investors within the SDH Funds as well as the Funds' governing Declaration of Trust provide no indication that they engage in such risky and speculative investment strategies that deviate significantly from peer funds in the target-allocation space.
 To the contrary, the disclosures misleadingly describe funds and strategies that would be typical of the category, rather than the actual, highly atypical approach used by the SDH Trusts.
 That is, none of the investment objectives below disclose an overexposure to risky asset classes, despite the Funds' systematic allocation to these asset classes as shown above.

-&lt;sup>18 While the SDH Conservative Fund has averaged a higher allocation to large cap equities than its self-selected benchmark, the SDH Conservative Fund has maintained its overly risky asset allocation by maintaining an average allocation to equity securities nearly double that of its benchmark (36.51% versus its benchmark's 19.89%).
+19 While the SDH Conservative Fund has averaged a higher allocation to large cap equities than its self-selected benchmark, the SDH Conservative Fund has maintained its overly risky asset allocation by maintaining an average allocation to equity securities nearly double that of its benchmark (36.51% versus its benchmark's 19.89%).

-- 54. The investment objective of the SDH Conservative Fund states "[t]he fund may be appropriate for investors seeking current income and preservation of capital, and to a lesser extent, capital appreciation.
+- 55. The investment objective of the SDH Conservative Fund states "[t]he fund may be appropriate for investors seeking current income and preservation of capital, and to a lesser extent, capital appreciation.
 Additional emphasis is placed on prudent overall diversification by asset class and investment style.
-Over a complete market cycle (3-5 years), the annual target rate of return for this fund is approximately 4% to 6%, net of fees." - 55.
+Over a complete market cycle (3-5 years), the annual target rate of return for this fund is approximately 4% to 6%, net of fees." - 56.
 The investment objective of the SDH Moderate Fund states "[t]he fund may be appropriate for investors seeking current income and capital preservation of capital with moderate capital appreciation.
 Additional emphasis is on prudent overall diversification by asset class and investment style.
-Over a complete market cycle (3-5 years), the annual target rate of return for this fund is approximately 5% to 7%, net of fees." - 56.
+Over a complete market cycle (3-5 years), the annual target rate of return for this fund is approximately 5% to 7%, net of fees." - 57.
 The investment objective of the SDH Balanced Fund states "[t]he fund may be appropriate for investors seeking total return through moderate capital appreciation, current income and liquidity.
 Additional emphasis is on prudent overall diversification by asset class and investment style.
-Over a complete market cycle (3-5 years), the annual target rate of return for this fund is approximately 6% to 8%, net of fees." - 57.
+Over a complete market cycle (3-5 years), the annual target rate of return for this fund is approximately 6% to 8%, net of fees." - 58.
 The investment objective of the SDH Growth Fund states "[t]he fund may be appropriate for investors seeking total return through capital appreciation, current income, and liquidity.
 Additional emphasis is on prudent overall diversification by asset class and investment style.
-Over a complete market cycle (3-5 years), the annual target rate of return for this fund is approximately 7% to 9%, net of fees." - 58.
+Over a complete market cycle (3-5 years), the annual target rate of return for this fund is approximately 7% to 9%, net of fees." - 59.
 The investment objective of the SDH Aggressive Fund states "[t]he fund may be appropriate for investors seeking primarily capital appreciation.
 Additional emphasis is on prudent overall diversification by asset class and investment style.
-Over a complete market cycle (3-5 years), the annual target rate of return for this fund is approximately 8% to 10%, net of fees."
+Over a complete market cycle (3-5 years), the annual target rate of return for this fund is approximately 8% to 10%, net of fees." - 60.
+To effectuate these investment objectives, each SDH Fund identifies nearly identical investment strategies with the same rote language.
+That is, each Fund states "[t]he fund will maintain a target allocation that ranges between [X]% and [Y]%20 in domestic and international equities.
+The remaining investments will be comprised of allocations to fixed income such as bonds, stable value, and money market funds as well as allocation to alternative investment strategies such as long/short and managed futures.
+The investment manager will primarily use mutual funds to execute the strategy."